python/cpython/Doc/c-api/unicode.rst

    After completion, *\*byteorder* is set to the current byte order at the end of input data.

-   In a narrow build codepoints outside the BMP will be decoded as surrogate pairs.
+   In a narrow build code points outside the BMP will be decoded as surrogate pairs.

    If *byteorder* is *NULL*, the codec starts in native order mode.